-With its beautiful Mediterranean coastline and the gorgeous Troodos mountains at its heart, Cyprus is a great place for hiking and walking.
-Visiting in winter means the temperatures are perfect for a bit of outdoor exertion.
+With its beautiful Mediterranean coastline and the gorgeous Troodos mountains at its heart, the island is a great place for hiking and walking.
+Visiting Cyprus in January means the temperatures are perfect for a bit of outdoor exertion.
 I enjoyed clifftop walks on the Cavo Greco (Cape Greco) peninsula, as well as inland north of Limassol, where rolling countryside is punctuated by lakes and dried up reservoirs which make for fascinating views.
 The Troodos mountains get snow in winter, so it’s possible to take a snowy hike or even go skiing in the morning, before heading down to the coast for a bracing dip in the sea in the afternoon.
 Without heat to worry about, it’s a great time of year to check out Cyprus’s outdoors.

 If you want access to a wide range of accommodation at reasonable prices, Cyprus in winter is a great choice.
 By travelling out of season, you have less competition for rooms, and rates are very reasonable.
 Some hotel services might be lacking at this time of year (hotels bars and restaurants suffer from the lack of guests), but there is so much available outside your hotel that this really isn’t an issue.

 I stayed at the Apollonia Holiday Apartments in Paphos, and can highly recommend them for location, hospitality and facilities if you are staying in the west of the island and want affordable, good value accommodation.
 Check out http://apolloniacy.com/ for more info (not sponsored/affiliate).